pytest-dev/pytest-selenium/docs/user_guide.rst

   pytest --driver Remote --capability browserName firefox

-Note that if your server is not running locally or is running on an alternate port you will need to specify the ``--host`` and ``--port`` command line options, or by setting the ``SELENIUM_HOST`` and ``SELENIUM_PORT`` environment variables::
+Note that if your server is not running locally or is running on an alternate port you will need to specify the ``--selenium-host`` and ``--selenium-port`` command line options, or by setting the ``SELENIUM_HOST`` and ``SELENIUM_PORT`` environment variables::

-  pytest --driver Remote --host selenium.hostname --port 5555 --capability browserName firefox
+  pytest --driver Remote --selenium-host selenium.hostname --selenium-port 5555 --capability browserName firefox

 Sauce Labs
 ----------